The Activeness of a Doctoral Researcher and Passive Register Instructions for Postgraduate Students

 - a plan for doctoral studies

-As a doctoral student later wishes to re-activate his/her study right, he/she needs to prepare the viable plans and return them to the faculty along with a form for re-activating a study right.
+As a doctoral researcher later wishes to re-activate his/her study right, he/she needs to prepare the viable plans and return them to the faculty along with a form for re-activating a study right.
 The faculty to which the study right in question belongs, will make a decision about re-activating.

 Contact your faculty before delivering the material for re-acticating.